brucou/2048s/README.md

   - Pros:
     - we don't increase the testing of implementation details (how rendering is made is an implementation detail that should not be subject or coupled to test)
     - Implementation details may have to change in the future as a result of change in requirements, invalidating our tests.
-    - Simulating user events gives more confidence over the right behavior of the application
+    - Simulating user events gives more confidence over the right behavior of the application.
-    -

   - Cons:
     - setting the state of the board directly is a convenient strategy.
 The entire state of this application can be locally stored (no remote database needed, no local storage needed) and instrumented without dependency injection (DOM is a global variable).